swiftlang/swift-for-wasm-examples/README.md

-# Swift for WebAssembly Example Projects
+# Swift for WebAssembly Example Packages

-A collection of example projects using Swift's WebAssembly support.
+A collection of example projects using Swift's support for [WebAssembly](https://webassembly.org).
 To learn more, see:

 - [Getting Started with Swift SDKs for WebAssembly](https://www.swift.org/documentation/articles/wasm-getting-started.html)
 - [WebAssembly Support in Swift Vision Document](https://github.com/swiftlang/swift-evolution/blob/main/visions/webassembly.md)

+The repository is split into multiple subdirectories:

+- The [`AudioWorkstation` package](./AudioWorkstation) demonstrates use of WebAssembly for application plugins;
+- The [`WebGPUDemo` package)(./WebGPUDemo) demonstrates use of WebAssembly in the browser, with Swift bindings to the [WebGPU](https://developer.apple.com/videos/play/wwdc2025/236) API.

 ## Contributing to this repository